faithvoid/xmu360/README.md

 - "Can I use the Skeleton Key payload with this adapter?"

-Yes, as the Xbox 360 Memory Unit is, at it's core, just a USB adapter.
+Yes, as the Xbox 360 Memory Unit is, at it's core, just a USB drive, with the only differences being the connector and the voltage.
 I'd recommend using the USB version of the Skeleton Key payload, as you have 64+MB of space to work with.